Skip to main content

 When hormone levels zigzag up and down, one of the most common side effects is a change in pigmentation called melasma.
 Frequently seen during pregnancy, hormonal therapies or even changes in birth control, a rise in hormones stimulates the production of melanin.
 Pregnant women often develop dark patches on the nose, cheeks, jawline, forehead or chin, creating a pattern called “mask of pregnancy” or “chloasma.”
 This type of hyperpigmentation typically lasts until pregnancy ends or hormonal levels return to balance.

-Exposure to the sun and heat can worsen the appearance of this hormonally triggered hyperpigmentation.
+Exposure to the sun and heat can worsen the appearance of this hormonally-triggered hyperpigmentation.
 If you suffer from melasma and hope to unwind in a sauna or a session of hot yoga, you may want to rethink your chillaxing plans.
-A high temperature environment can affect your hyperpigmentation and dark spots, helping dark patches enlarge and spread.
+A high-temperature environment can affect your hyperpigmentation and dark spots, helping dark patches enlarge and spread.

 Inflammation